fortunejs/fortune/README.md

 ## Motivation

 Fortune provides generic features ([CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete)) intended to be used in web applications, or *skins around databases* if you're a hater.
-The goal is to provide a system for automating data manipulation given a set of models that conform to [some limitations](https://github.com/fortunejs/fortune/blob/rewrite/lib/index.js#L113).
+The goal is to provide a system for automating data manipulation given a set of models that conform to [some limitations](https://github.com/fortunejs/fortune/blob/rewrite/lib/index.js#L113-L150).
 It is intended to be used standalone or composed within Node.js web frameworks (Koa, Express, Hapi, etc).

 ## Key Concepts

 - Stateless request and response model.
 - Two interchangeable components: the **adapter** and the **serializer**.
-Adapters interact with data storage, and serializers parse requests and render responses.
+- Adapters interact with data storage.
+- Serializers parse requests and render responses.
 - Networking is optional, may be handled by serializers.